-In 2008, the State Procurement Office (SPO) worked with DAGS to establish a qualified list of ESCOs to provide EPC services in Hawaii.
+The State Procurement Office (SPO) has worked with DAGS to establish a qualified list of ESCOs to provide EPC services in Hawaii.
 The pre-approved individual ESCO proposals included maximum audit costs, mark-ups and fees.
-See Appendix C for the SPO Vendor List for Energy Savings Performance Contracting Services or see SPO's Vendor List http://www4.hawaii.gov/spo/pricefiles/09-01%20cr5.pdf.
+See Appendix C for the SPO Vendor List for Energy Savings Performance Contracting Services or see SPO's Vendor List at https://spo.hawaii.gov/wp-content/uploads/2016/11/PL\VL-12-11.pdf.

-Participating jurisdictions may select qualified ESCO's from the Vendor List for the purpose of seeking proposals for their projects, but are not mandated to purchase from the listed Energy Service Companies.
+Participating jurisdictions may select qualified ESCOs from the Vendor List for the purpose of seeking proposals for their projects, but are not mandated to solicit proposals from the listed Energy Service Companies.
 Waivers from the use of the Vendor List will not be required.
-Nevertheless, State agency participants who purchase EPC services from other sources will have to comply with Hawaii Revised Statutes, Chapter 103D and these procurement rules will apply unless the agency is exempt from HRS Chapter 103D.
+Nevertheless, state agency participants who purchase EPC services from other sources will have to comply with Hawaii Revised Statutes, Chapter 103D, and these procurement rules will apply unless the agency is exempt from HRS Chapter 103D.

-DAGS has developed a standardized Invitation For Proposals (IFP) that meets the provisions of Hawaii Revised Statutes, Section 36-41, which requires that energy performance contracts be awarded through a public Request for Proposals (RFP) process.
+DAGS has developed a standardized Request for Proposals (RFP) that meets the provisions of Hawaii Revised Statutes, Section 36-41, which requires that energy performance contracts be awarded through a public Request for Proposals (RFP) process.